Volatility “Laundering” is a Myth: We’re Measuring the Wrong Price

 These are two different concepts, and there is no reason they should behave the same way.2

-When interest rates jump, public market prices adjust instantly.
+When interest rates change, public market prices adjust instantly.
 Private transaction prices don’t.
 Not because private market participants are asleep at the wheel, but because deals don’t reprice in real time.3 Buyers and sellers adjust their expectations gradually, financing conditions reset, and transactions already in motion close at yesterday’s terms.
 Prices in private markets adjust through a sequence of transactions, not continuous repricing.

 An Intuitive Example: Housing Prices